Depop vs Poshmark 2026: Fees, Buyers, and What Sells Where

 • Different items sell on different platforms.
 That vintage jacket collecting dust on Poshmark might move immediately on Depop.

 • You're hedged against platform changes.
-If one platform adjusts fees, changes their algorithm, or loses market share, you're not all-in.
+If one platform adjusts fees or loses market share, you're not all-in.

 • Cross-listing tools make it manageable.
 List once, push to both.
 The extra work is minimal with the right setup.

 The main risk of cross-listing is overselling — someone buys an item on Depop while it's still listed on Poshmark.
-Inventory sync tools handle this, and it's a solved problem at this point.
+Inventory sync tools handle this, and it's a solved problem.
 The risk of a rare accidental oversell is vastly outweighed by the benefit of doubled exposure.

 Which One Should You Start With?